Ameen Rihani: Early days

-Ameen Rihani was born on November 24, 1876, in Freike, Ottoman Syria.
-Rihani was one of six children and the oldest son of a Maronite raw silk manufacturer, Fares Rihani.
-In 1888, his father sent him and his brother to New York City.
+Ameen Rihani was born on November 24, 1876, in Freike, in the Mount Lebanon Mutasarrifate, Rihani was one of six children and the oldest son of a Lebanese Maronite raw silk manufacturer, Fares Rihani.
+In 1888, his father sent his brother and Ameen to New York City; he followed them a year later.
 Ameen, then eleven years old, was placed in a school where he learned the rudiments of the English language.
 His father and uncle, having established themselves as merchants in a small cellar in lower Manhattan, soon felt the need for an assistant who could read and write in English.
 Therefore, the boy was taken away from school to become the chief clerk, interpreter and bookkeeper of the business.

 During this time, Ameen made the acquaintance of American and European writers.
 He eventually became familiar with the writings of Shakespeare, Hugo, Darwin, Huxley, Spencer, Whitman, Tolstoy, Voltaire, Thoreau, Emerson and Byron, to name a few.
 Ameen had a natural talent in eloquent speaking, and in 1895, the teenager got carried away by stage fever and joined a touring stock company headed by Henry Jewet (who later had his theatre in Boston).
 During the summer of the same year, the troupe became stranded in Kansas City, Missouri and so the prodigal son returned to his father.
 However, he returned not to rejoin the business, but to insist that his father give him a regular education for a professional career.
 They agreed that he should study law.
 To that end, he attended night school for a year, passed the Regents Exam, and in 1897 entered the New York Law School.
 A lung infection interrupted his studies, and at the end of his first year, his father had to send him back to Lebanon to recover.